CyberPointer/particles-3d-cplus-glut/README.md

 # particles-3d-cplus-glut
 3d Simplified simulation of coliding particles in closed cubic.
-By using c++,glut.
+With c++ and glut.